No Direction Home: the 1960s

 • Creating Ginger - one of the earliest alternative mags

-• Becoming the only university student from my 1000+ school, or family
+• Becoming the only person from my 1000+ school, or my family, to find a way to University

 • Friends and lovers